European Camarade : Manchester

 The International Anthony Burgess Foundation 3 Cambridge St, Manchester M1 5BY, UK

 The European Poetry Festival comes to Manchester with some of the finest modern poets of the thriving Manchester scene in collaborative pairs with writers visiting from across Europe.
-New performances made for the night in this unique one off event.
+New performances made for the night in this unique Camarade event.
+Featuring

-Supported by Manchester Met University and Manchester Poetry Library
+Generously supported by Manchester Met University on behalf of the new Manchester Poetry Library.

 The European Camarade : Manchester - April Friday 13th 2018